ChalmersGU-data-structure-courses/OpenDSA/RST/en/Sorting/InsertionSort.rst

 long as its value is less than that of the record immediately preceding it.
-As soon as a key value less than or equal to :math:`x` is encountered, ``insertionsort`` is done with that record because all records to its left in the array must have smaller keys.
+As soon as a key value less than or equal to :math:`x` is encountered, ``insertionSort`` is done with that record because all records to its left in the array must have smaller keys.

 .. avembed:: AV/Sorting/insertionsortAV.html ss